 The analysis in this section indicates that a quasi-linear discrete choice demand model that incorporates flexible heterogeneity in consumer preferences for product attributes and, notably, in price sensitivities does not impose substantial ex-ante restrictions on the curvatures and elasticities the model can accommodate.
-In particular, the quasi-linear model is capable of accommodating curvature-elasticity pairs all the way up to, and including, those observed in the CES demand model.
+In particular, the quasi-linear model is capable of accommodating curvature-elasticity pairs up to and including those observed in the CES demand model.